letsencrypt/acme-spec/draft-barnes-acme.md

 * Checking the DNSSEC status of DNS records used in ACME validation (for zones that are DNSSEC-enabled)
 * Querying the DNS from multiple vantage points to address local attackers
-* Performing DNS queries only over TCP, to require an on-path attacker
+* Applying mitigations against DNS off-path attackers, e.g., adding entropy to requests {{I-D.vixie-dnsext-dns0x20}} or only using TCP

 Given these considerations, the ACME validation process makes it impossible for any attacker on the ACME channel, or a passive attacker on the validation channel to hijack the authorization process to authorize a key of the attacker's choice.